 While some team incentives don't work out of a restaurant setting, there are still ways to encourage your employees to increase their performance.
 Try giving out incentives for the fastest prep time or best customer reviews.
 Many delivery apps allow all customers to say if the food was tasty, so consider rewarding chefs who consistently receive high marks during their shift.

 Working a double in a ghost kitchen is much different than working a double in a restaurant setting.
 Long shifts will feel extra long when you are in a ghost kitchen for the entire day, so try to space out scheduling so that your employees don't get burnt out.
 Sometimes there might not be much to do if delivery orders are low, so ensure staff accordingly.

 Don't skimp on tech

-If there was one virtual kitchen tool to make sure you install in your ghost kitchen, it's up-to-date technology.
+If there was one tool to make sure you install in your ghost kitchen, it's up-to-date technology.
 Efficiency in ghost kitchens is largely dependent on tech, as customers order through delivery apps and payments are processed via the cloud.
 Empower your employees by making sure they have fast and reliable internet in place, as well as the necessary equipment (computers, tablets, phones) to accurately and quickly take orders.
-Virtual eateries need systems that work in real-time to ensure that orders are fulfilled correctly, delivered to the right person, and payment and other matters are handled with minimal error
+Ghost kitchens need systems that work in real-time to ensure that orders are fulfilled correctly, delivered to the right person, and payment and other matters are handled with minimal error